ECONOMETRICS 1 - 2021/2

 The assessment strategy is designed to provide students with the opportunity to demonstrate their ability to understand and carry out econometric techniques.

 This module has a technical and a practical component.
-The latter is, at this level, more important.
-As such, assessment emphasises work based on econometric and statistical packages (mainly EViews) in the form of an lab test (delivered via SurreyLearn), in which students are asked to analyse real economic and financial data.
-The technical component is assessed via a final examination.
+As such, assessment put emphasis on both aspects in the form of a midterm and coursework exercise, in which students are asked to analyse real economic and financial data with a statistical software (Eviews).

 Thus, the summative assessment for this module consists of: